bbeni/sphugo/README.md

 ```

-## 3. Nearest Neigbours

-Goal:

->Implement the k nearest neighbor search.
-Use the priority queue given in the Python template and implement “replace” and “key” functions.
-Use the particle to cell distance function from the lecture notes or the celldist2() given in the Python template.
-Are they the same?
-Optional: Also implement the ball search algorithm given in the lecture notes.

-The function `FindNearestNeighbours()` acts on one Particle and uses a Prority Queue, implemented similarly to the Heap shown before, to find the lowest distance Neighbours.
-NN_SIZE=32 constant defines the nearest neighbour count.
+The function `FindNearestNeighbours()` acts on one Particle and uses a prority queue, implemented similarly to the heap shown before, to find the lowest distance neighbours.
+The NN_SIZE=32 constant defines the nearest neighbours count.

 ```console
 go run ./examples/nearest-neighbours/
 ```

 It generates two images with 220 particles.
-The first shows the non periodic version of the particle.FindNearestNeighbour function.
-The tree cells are also shown in red.
+One random particle is chosen and the 32 nearest neighbours are displayed in gree.
+The first picture shows the non periodic version of the particle.FindNearestNeighbours function.
+The tree cells are also shown in red:

 ![](nearest_neighbours.png)

-The periodic visualization inculeds a the bounding 'spheres' of each tree cell instead of the tree cell.
+The periodic visualization includes the bounding 'sphere' of each tree cell leaf instead of the tree cells:

 ![](nearest_neighbours_periodic.png)